-GEMS Our Own English High School is the largest school in the emirate and serves 10,105 predominantly Indian girls aged 5-19 (KG to Grade 12).
-The CBSE based school currently has a rating of Very Good by Dubai's education regulator, the KHDA, a level of education it has maintained for the last two years.
+GEMS Our Own English High School is the largest school in the emirate and serves over 10,400 predominantly Indian girls aged 5-19 (KG to Grade 12).
+The CBSE based school currently has a rating of Very Good by Dubai's education regulator, the KHDA, a level of education it has maintained for the last four years.

 The Story so Far?

-The last two years have seen GEMS Our Own English High School prosper and grow academically under the guidance of Principal Mr. Thomas Mathew Koickal, who joined the school in April 2014.
+The last four years have seen GEMS Our Own English High School prosper and grow academically under the guidance of Principal Mr. Thomas Mathew Koickal, who joined the school in April 2014.

 The school follows the CBSE curriculum and students sit CBSE examinations in Grades 10 and 12 every March.

-The school does offer extra curricular activities, details of which may be found here, however some parents and students do not believe these are presently sufficient.
+The school does offer extra curricular activities, details of which may be found here, although some parents and students have commented in the past that these are presently insufficient.
 It is not clear whether these clubs are part of the school fee, or incur an extra cost.

 WSA likes the "Beyond the Curriculum" activities (a theme for GEMs Education schools) which seem to both help shape the human being, as well as prepare students for the next phases of their lives.
 Activities such as internship preparation, and community service are to be applauded.

 GEMS Our Own Indian High School is one of the few schools within the GEMS group to publish their exam results, although not in as much details now as in the past.